 Some business capability heat maps are triggered based on a specific circumstance – such as an M&A event or a vendor evaluation.
 Many other heat maps could be periodic, preferably annual, so that there is continuity, and allows the user to generate a sequential year-over-year analysis.

 First, we assume that you have a well-conceived and validated capability model.
 Depending on the type of heat maps you want to generate, compile a list of categories, parameters, and scoring values.
 Assign different colors to represent the scoring values.
 Then it is actual scoring – whether it is scored once using a Delphi method and arriving at a consensus, or multiple evaluators scoring the same capabilities and coming up with an equal or weighted average – to generate the heatmaps.

-Probably, this question should be asked first, and the business capability heat maps should be tailored to the audience.
+Probably, one should ask this question first, and the business capability heat maps should be tailored to the said audience.
 The executive audience will be interested in summary overviews, aggregate scoring values, top ten and bottom ten type representations.
-The operating level folks – business architects, enterprise architects, solution architects, IT managers, Product Owners – would like the details, such as the interrelationships, detailed scoring, and ability to conduct what-if analysis.
+The operating level folks – business architects, enterprise architects, solution architects, IT managers, Product Owners – would like the details, such as the interrelationships, individual scoring, and ability to conduct what-if analysis.

 Write to Support at Capstera dot com to request a free business capability heatmap template.

 If you wish to align your Business and IT, and link Strategy to Execution, please subscribe to Capstera’s robust business architecture and capability modeling software.